junesirius/junesirius.github.io/_posts/Supernatural/2026-05-22-SPN-Cas-grieving-without-memory.md

 Jack hesitates.
 "You were, but you spent a lot of time on Earth."

-"Who was him to me?"
+"Who was he to me?"
 Castiel asks, voice in pain.
 He doesn't remember anything about that name, or that man, or any life before seeing Jack, before staying in Heaven days and nights watching the Earth, but he's feeling the pain growing as if pain has a life of its own, living in his heart.

 Jack thinks for a long time.
 "He is my dad, as are you, Castiel."